 Environmental Leadership Cohort

 The Environmental Leadership Cohort (ELC) will be comprised of leaders from the greater DC Metro area, representing a wide variety of environmental interests and a diverse range of personal and professional backgrounds.
-This cohort will actively serve a 12-month commitment within the program from January to December 2022, focusing on stewardship initiatives, community organizing, and leadership development.
-Additional programming will include workshops on Diversity, Equity, and Inclusion, professional development, and grassroots activism with the end goal of delivering tangible community and environmental impact.
+This cohort will actively serve a 12-month commitment within the program from January to December 2023, focusing on stewardship initiatives, community organizing, and leadership development.
+Additional programming will include workshops on Diversity, Equity, Inclusion, professional development, and grassroots activism with the end goal of delivering tangible community and environmental impact.

 Program Highlights and Responsibilities